 3. No Forensic Standards, Per Se.
 The CPA organizations do not promulgate standards for much of the forensic work accountants do.
 CPAs testifying as to lost profits, business valuation, or the character of marital property as separate or community, are operating without controlling standards issued by the accounting profession.

-XI.
-APPRAISERS AND EVALUATORS.
+In June of 2003, the AICPA published a 33-page pamphlet, Litigation Services and Applicable Professional Standards, which discusses Rules of the AICPA Code of Professional Conduct that can apply to forensic work (independence, integrity and objectivity, professional competence, due professional care, sufficient relevant data, compliance with standards, etc.) Appendix F is the "Testimony Pyramid," in which "Admissible Opinions" are derived from "Accepted Methodology, Reliably Applied" to "Data Analysis" based on "Source Data, Facts and Assumptions."

-This section of the paper considers licensing and professional organizations relating to real property appraisers, and standards of valuation practice.
+XIV.
+REAL PROPERTY APPRAISERS.
+This section of the paper considers licensing and methodology of real property appraisers.